OCI In Lieu of PIO

 In order to take advantage of getting such PIO Cards converted into Machine Readable OCI Cards on “GRATIS BASIS”, it will be advisable to get these converted before 31.12.2017.

 After the expiry of the current deadline of December 31, 2017 conversion of PIO Cards to OCI Cards will attract a fee of USDollar 275/-, which is the same as charged for issuance of fresh OCI Card

 Your payment allows you to deposit an application.
 The latter can be accepted, refused or modified by the Embassy of India in its full right.
 Once fees have been paid, they cannot be refunded, even in a case of an application refusal or cancellation.

 Modes of payment

-Please refer to the page of the mode of submission that you are planning to use to find the list of accepted modes of payment.
+Please refer to the page of the mode of submission to find the list of accepted modes of payment.

 The price of your application is made up of fixed service charges and variable consular charges.
 Please consult the fees chart below in order to calculate the total amount to pay.

 Kindly print the check list which corresponds with the service you wish to apply for and attach it with your application.
 It must be filled in and signed.
 Incomplete applications will not be accepted.

 In case of passport or OCI card applications applicants must strictly follow the below guidelines.
 Note that your application may be refused due to incorrect photos.

 A photo service is available in our centres however this may not be suitable in the case of new born babies and young children.
 We therefore advise you to obtain the photos before visiting the centre in these cases.